jabranr/jabranr.github.io/articles/building-childcare-vouchers-business-directory.md

 - it gets validated server-side after submission (Cloudflare functions)
 - the successful submission creates a new issue in the GitHub repository with the submitted details

-It makes use of GitHub API.
+It makes use of [GitHub API](https://docs.github.com/en/rest).
 I get the notification and review the submission manually.
 I label it as _approved_ if this is all good to go.

 > I would love to automate this at some point when and if it gets out of hand.

+#### Build and deployment

 This kick starts the GitHub actions pipeline that: